hwndmaster/trip2print/README.md

 * Make the output layout of placemarks more flexible
 * Optional rendering of overview maps
 * Optional rendering of placemark's thumbnails
-* Use a Google MyMap url as a source for report generation (in addition to a file source)
+* Option to select Google MyMap url as a source for report generation (in addition to a file source)
-* Export to PDF directly from application
 * Option to select the map source:
     1) HERE (implemented)
     2) Google Static Maps (https://developers.google.com/maps/documentation/static-maps/intro)